staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 ## Add sensitive data as secrets

 You can add sensitive data, such as API keys and passwords, as local secrets in your Postman Vault.
 You can also add secrets from the HTTP request builder.
-When you sign out of Postman, secrets are cleared from your Postman Vault.<!-- Secrets stored in your Postman Vault are encrypted using the AES-256-GCM encryption algorithm. -->
+When you sign out of Postman, secrets are cleared from your Postman Vault.
+Secrets stored in your Postman Vault are encrypted using the AES-256-GCM encryption algorithm.

 Vault secrets are available at the *vault* scope.
 Learn more about [scopes](/docs/sending-requests/variables/#variable-scopes) in Postman.